Endoscopic Sinus Surgery for Children

 - Complications with anesthesia

-- Complications with the brain such as injury, fluid leak, or infection
+- Complications with the brain, such as

 Preparation

-such as a CT scan of the sinuses.
+scan of the sinuses.
 Your child’s ENT will explain your child’s surgery.

 Make sure you talk with your child’s ENT about the following: